KristjanESPERANTO/MapCraft/README.md

   - **Search by Name**: Interactive autocomplete search with country names (e.g., "Germany", "France")
   - **ISO3 Codes**: Manual input of ISO3 country codes (e.g., "DEU,FRA")
 - **Selected Countries Display**: Visual tags showing selected countries with easy removal
-- **Boundary Data**: Country boundaries from geoBoundaries, loaded on demand as GeoJSON (TopoJSON is only used in build scripts when conversion is needed).
+- **Boundary Data**: Country boundaries from geoBoundaries (using simplified geometries for better performance and smaller file sizes), loaded on demand as GeoJSON (TopoJSON is only used in build scripts when conversion is needed).
 - **Combining Multiple Countries**: Ideal for comparisons, geopolitical analyses, or historical contexts.
 - **Individual Styling**:
   - Per-country fill color, border color, and border width.